cuberoot-sw/cuberoot-sw.github.com/source/_posts/2013-09-03-change-currency-symbol-in-spree.markdown

 categories:
 ---

-#### In this blog we are going to convert currency symbol in spree rails application.

 I am using spree 1.3.3 in my rails application with INR currency and want to convert its symbol to '&#8377;'

 In spree, `money` gem is used for money and currency conversion which takes old symbol 'Rs' for INR currency.